Coronavirus digest: US infections top 5 million | DW | 09.08.2020

 Trump also signed orders providing eviction protection and student loan repayment relief, as well as one suspending payroll taxes for people earning less than $100,000 (€85,000) per year.

-The ministry confirmeed there were 100,477 deaths and more than 3 million confirmed cases, making it the second-hardest hit country in the world after the United States.
+The ministry confirmed there were 100,477 deaths and more than 3 million confirmed cases, making it the second-hardest hit country in the world after the United States.

 The virus took three months to kill the first 50,000 victims, and only 50 days to kill the next 50,000.